zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 This feature is supported for [Mendix Studio Pro 10.17](/releasenotes/studio-pro/10.17/) and above.

+{{% alert color="info" %}}

+The Consumed REST Service document is released for general availability (GA) for Windows only.
+This feature is still in beta for macOS and will be released for GA at a later date.

+{{% /alert %}}

 ### Use Cases

 You can use the Consumed REST Service document to do the following: